pcanz/pPEG/docs/context-sensitive-grammars.md

 There are lots of other examples.
 Guido van Rossum described several issues like this that the original Python parser ignored, some of which he later tackled with a new PEG based parser implementation.

-The show stopper happens when the parser can not simply ignore the requirement to match the *same* string again, the syntax can not allow the parser to continue without being able to match exactly the same input as some previous match.
+The show stopper happens when the parser can not simply ignore the requirement to match the *same* string again.
+That is, the syntax can not allow the parser to continue without being able to match exactly the same input as some previous match.

 Often it is the *length* of the match that is the critical factor.
 For example to match an open quote to a closing quote, where the number of quote marks must match.

+### Quote Marks

 The syntax for a Markdown back-tick quoted string of `code` is an example.
 These quote marks can use any number of back-ticks in order to quote a lesser number inside the quoted `code` string.